cairn-monnaie/cel/README.md

  3. Basic configuration

      * Application name (name of your cyclos instance)
-     * ...
+     * localization : xxx
      * Click next
  4. System administrator

-     These are the profile fields and credentials of the main administrator of the application (on both Cyclos/Symfony sides), so fill them carefully.
+     These are the profile fields and credentials of the main administrator of the application, so fill them carefully.
      * Name : xxx
      * Login name : $admin_login